suffolklibraries/lgc/content/collections/events/lowestoft-movers-06-09.md

 postcode: 'NR33 0JH'
 duplicated_from: b0bbb853-2f79-4be6-b10e-8f6205268885
 ---
-Weekly movement classes for over 55’s in Lowestoft.
+Come and try our weekly movement classes for people over 55!
+Movers classes combine movement and a cup of tea to provide a positive and creative outlet for people over 55 in Lowestoft.